^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Paralysis of the larynx (paresis of the larynx) is a disorder of the motor function in the form of a complete absence of voluntary movements due to a violation of the innervation of the corresponding muscles.
-Paresis of the larynx - a decrease in the strength and (or) amplitude of voluntary movements, caused by a violation of the innervation of the corresponding muscles; implies a temporary, up to 12 months, impaired mobility of one or both halves of the larynx.
+Laryngeal paralysis (laryngeal paresis) is a disorder of motor function in the form of a complete absence of voluntary movements due to a disruption of the innervation of the corresponding muscles.
+Laryngeal paresis is a decrease in the strength and (or) amplitude of voluntary movements caused by a disruption of the innervation of the corresponding muscles; it implies a temporary, up to 12 months, disruption of the mobility of one or both halves of the larynx.

 ICD-10 code